arikrupnik/the-heir/heir-structure.md

 **Suitcase**: The suitcase holds the hardest artifacts for Tom to deal with.
 Tom avoids opening the suitcase until act III, and then with great apprehension.
-The suitcase is visible in every shot of the unit's interior, as a reminder of the tough issues Tom is avoiding.
+The suitcase is visible in every shot of the unit's interior, as a reminder of the issues Tom is avoiding.

 Motifs